 Students are made aware of and helped to apply to summer schools and work experience opportunities.

-The Careers Programme is reviewed at the end of each academic year (e.g. July 2020) to ensure that we meet the needs of our students.
+The Careers Programme is reviewed at the end of each academic year, this year the review will be completed by 16th July 2021, to ensure that we continue to meet the needs of our students.

 Strictly Necessary Cookies